 A medical review of the applications of tea for the cosmetics industry, published in the Molecules journal in 2019, stated the following: “By the inhibition of lipoxygenase, metalloproteinase, hyaluronidase and collagenase, tea and its extracts significantly delay the signs of skin aging.”

-This means that tea extract when applied topically can inhibit some natural biological processes which are damaging to skin.
+This means that tea extract when applied topically can inhibit expression of enzymes produced by the body which age skin.

-The next-listed ingredient is nelumbo nucifera (lotus) seed extract, which is also backed by research.
-A medical review of this botanical compound found that it could prevent loss of elasticity in the skin, and also that green tea when combined with this ingredient had a synergistic anti-aging effect.
+The next-listed ingredient is Nelumbo nucifera (lotus) seed extract, which is also backed by research.
+A medical review of this botanical compound found that it could prevent loss of elasticity in the skin, and also that it had a synergistic anti-aging effect when combined with green tea.

 We’re impressed that Hanacure included these ingredients as the first two active ingredients, because it appears they actually reviewed the same medical literature we’re citing in this article.

 Caffeine is another active ingredient in Hanacure’s face mask, and research has proven that it has photoprotective effects.
-The linked clinical trial found that caffeine applied topically reduced the amount of skin roughness that animals experienced after exposure to UV rays when compared to a placebo.
+The linked clinical trial found that caffeine applied topically reduced the amount of skin roughness that animals experienced after exposure to UV rays.

 The face mask also contains ginkgo biloba leaf extract, which has been shown in a medical study to have a synergistic effect with green tea.
-When the two ingredients were combined, the improvements in skin elasticity were more pronounced.
+When the two ingredients were combined, the improvements in skin elasticity were more pronounced than when either were used alone.

-Several peptides are included in the Hanacure mask formulation, and topical peptides have been proven to have anti-aging effects.
-Several of the peptides referenced in the linked medical study are the exact same forms used in Hanacure.
+Several peptides are included in the Hanacure mask formulation such as palmitoyl tetrapeptide-7 and dipeptide-15.
+Topical peptides have been proven to have anti-aging effects.
+Several of the peptides referenced in the linked medical study are the exact same ones used in Hanacure's mask.

 It’s also notable that Hanacure’s mask contains no questionable additive or filler ingredients like fragrance or certain preservatives that we would consider a health risk.